LeonardoNatale/FinalProject-MAP536/README.md

 [More information here](https://ramp.r0h.eu/problems/air_passengers)

-## How to optimize the hyperparameters of a model automatically?
+## Optimizing the hyperparameters of a model automatically

 If you want to optimize some hyperparameters of a model, follow these steps :